deloresmincarelli/Portfolio/README.md

 ## Delores Mincarelli Datascience Portfolio

 ## Welcome!
-Let's get to know each other:
+Let me introduce myself:
 To me, there is nothing more exciting to me than a new dataset.

 For several years I have rolled up my sleeves to help clinicians and managers make better decisions backed by sound data analysis.
 This required a deep - dive into their business, learning about their problems and concerns, and then being a professional sleuth to find and curate the data to underpin the analytics.